anberino/RPGSIMPLE/Simple.md

 *Note: To play Simple, you just need pencils, paper, your character sheet and at least 3 20-sided die (aka d20).
 Having more d20s makes things a lot more practical though.*

-*Note: You may freely choose to only use parts of the Simple system, if you think your playgroup is too casual or too advanced for it.
+*Customization note: You may freely choose to only use parts of the Simple system, if you think your playgroup is too casual or too advanced for it.
 The creation of house rules to increase the enjoyment of your game session is encouraged.*

+**About "Customization Notes"**

+Every now and then, a "Customization Note" will appear.
+While most "Notes" are simple observations that I felt deserved to be italicized, "Customization Notes" are details about altering the Simple core system.
+The way Simple is designed is that you need to insert your world's feautures in it, using the core system as a framework (see the Booster Packs for a better understanding).
+These "Customization Notes" are modifications directly into the core system to make it more complex or similar to another RPG - what that means is "more to your liking", in general.
+If you just want to use Simple as I made it, ignore them.

 ## Chapter 2 - Rolling tables and important values

 Here in this chapter you will be presented with the tables and relevant values for *Attributes* in Simple.
 If you are new to RPGs and this doesn't sound familiar at all, relax.
 Simply take a look over the tables and move on to the next chapter, where you'll be introduced to the game mechanics and these will start to make more sense.

-In your first game sessions, this chapter will be used constantly for value and roll referencing, but it should quickly become automatic for the players and GMs to know this data.
+In your first game sessions, this chapter will likely be used constantly for value and roll referencing, but it should quickly become automatic for the players and GMs to know this data.

 __Standard Roll Results__